AndreSlavescu/CFM-Group-Assignment/README.md

     - Have the following headings: Ticker, Price, Shares, Value, Weight
     - Show the total adds to $100 000 and weight is 100%
     - Second last output

+- Create final DataFrame "Stocks"
+    - Same index as "FinalPortfolio" but only has Ticker and Shares
+    - Must output DataFrame to a CSV file titled “Stocks_Group_18.csv”

+- At the end of the assignment, provide a declaration of contribution from each team member

+# Notes on Code
+    - Code should be well commented
+    - Write and call functions when appropriate
+    - Avoid hardcoding
+    - Use loops where appropriate
+    - Why are the stocks picked those specific stocks?